Hecate2/Cpp_dev_final/README.md

 It was **too difficult** for me, as a really unskilled player, even to beat level 2.
 That's why I made an official cheat to fully test the game (With the cheat I did find and fix a bug in callback functions about physical effects).
 So just press `U` while playing, to become invincible with unlimited ammo.
 Press `U` again to exit Invinci Mode.
 Currently no visual hint is offered in the game for Invinci Mode.

 ## Clone this repository
 Follow [this link](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh) to create public-private key on your workstation, and update your github account with the public key.

 ```shell script
 git clone --recurse-submodules git@github.com:Hecate2/Cpp_dev_final.git
 git config --global submodule.recurse true
 git config --global push.recurseSubmodules on-demand
 ```
 (Well, we did not actually use submodules.)

+Tip for Chinese users: if you find it difficult to clone this repository from github, try `gitee` which can import this repo from github and provide convenience for you to `git clone`.
 ## Environment setup
 Our environment:
 ```